nuejs/nue/packages/nuejs.org/docs/content-authoring.md

 # Content authoring
-Nue equips you to author content with a specialized Markdown dialect, crafted for rich, interactive websites.
-This syntax extends standard Markdown with features that support dynamic, structured pages—your content becomes the backbone of the site.
-Nue pairs this with layout modules, which wrap your Markdown into a final HTML document, adding headers, footers, and sidebars without complicating your source.
+In Nue, every content piece is authored with a specialized Markdown dialect, great for rich, interactive websites.
+This syntax extends standard Markdown with features that enable dynamic, structured pages.

 #### Related content
 * [Full list of markdown extensions](markdown-extensions.html)